About 360 Communities

 Building community momentum, inspiring positive action

-Founded more than 40 years ago by a group of volunteers, 360 Communities provides hope and support to more than 14,000 individuals each year with 11 programs in over 40 locations, including a network of five food shelves, two domestic violence shelters, two resource centers and three programs that support school success from birth through high school graduation.
-More than 1,000 volunteers donate their time, energy and talent in support of 360 Communities every year.
+Founded more than 40 years ago by a group of volunteers, 360 Communities provides hope and support to more than 17,000 individuals each year with 9 programs in over 40 locations, including a network of five food shelves, two domestic violence shelters, two resource centers and three programs that support school success from birth through high school graduation.
+About 1,100 volunteers donate their time, energy and talent in support of 360 Communities every year.

 We employ data-driven research to identify trends, strengths and vulnerabilities, and then work with key community partners to build and implement action plans.
 At the same time, we offer an interconnected web of opportunities that develop individual and community strength.
 Doing this work in partnership with caring residents creates ongoing change for the better, which leads to a healthier future for everyone.